Getting started

 Install and configure the latest OpenShift CLI (

-binary to a directory in your execution path.
-In the following example, the/usr/local/bin
+ocbinary to a directory in your execution path.
+In the following example, the/usr/local/bindirectory is included in the path of the user:$ sudo mv oc /usr/local/bin/ocVerify that the

 I: Verifying whether OpenShift command-line tool is available...
 I: Current OpenShift Client Version: 4.17.3

-Choose from one of the following methods to deploy a Red Hat OpenShift Service on AWS classic architecture (ROSA) cluster that uses the AWS Security Token Service (STS).
-In each scenario, you can deploy your cluster by using Red Hat OpenShift Cluster Manager or the ROSA CLI (rosa
+Choose from one of the following methods to deploy a Red Hat OpenShift Service on AWS classic architecture cluster that uses the AWS Security Token Service (STS).
+In each scenario, you can deploy your cluster by using Red Hat OpenShift Cluster Manager or the ROSA CLI (rosa):

 -